-- (1) Not including expenses of the offering, which are estimated at \$5 million for a fully-subscribed offering, not including state filing fees. - (2) Each unit will require \$5.00 in capital contributions. - This is a "best efforts" offering.
-We will not start operations or draw down on investors' funds and admit investors as limited partners until we have raised at least \$100,000 in this offering and such funds have been committed for at least thirty days ("Minimum Amount").
+- (1) Not including expenses of the offering, which are estimated at \$5 million for a fully-subscribed offering, not including state filing fees.
+The company has not engaged commissioned sales agents or underwriter; see the "Plan of Distribution and Selling Securityholders" for details. - (2) Each unit will require \$5.00 in capital contributions. - This is a "best efforts" offering.
+We will not start operations or draw down on investors' funds and admit investors as limited partners until we have raised at least \$750,000 in this offering and such funds have been committed for at least thirty days ("Minimum Amount").
 After an investor executes a subscription agreement, those funds will be revocable until the later of (a) the date the Minimum Amount is reached or (b) thirty days after the signing of the related subscription agreement, at which time such funds will be irrevocable and will remain in a subscription escrow account established for the offering (the "Subscription Escrow Account").
 The company has engaged Prime Trust, LLC as an escrow agent (the "Escrow Agent") to hold funds tendered by investors, and assuming we raise the Minimum Amount, we may hold a series of closings at which we receive the funds from the escrow agent and issue the units to investors.
 After the initial closing of this offering and to the extent we there are irrevocable funds in escrow, we expect to hold closings as soon as practical and no later than 14 days after confirmation that an investor's funds are irrevocable.
-In the event we have not raised the Minimum Amount by the date which is one year from this offering being re-qualified by the U.S. Securities and Exchange Commission or the offering is otherwise terminated (including due to liquidation and dissolution of the company), any money tendered by potential investors will be promptly returned by the Escrow Agent.
+In the event we have not raised the Minimum Amount by November 18, 2020 or the offering is otherwise terminated (including due to liquidation and dissolution of the company), any money tendered by potential investors will be promptly returned by the Escrow Agent.
 The company may undertake one or more closings on a rolling basis once the minimum offering amount is sold.
 After each closing, funds tendered by investors will be available to the company.
-See "Plan of Distribution and Selling Securityholders." - (4) The company has engaged Castle Placement, LLC ("Castle") as our broker-dealer.
-The company has agreed to pay Castle a commission equal to 2.75% of the amount raised from investors from the "Broker States" as defined in "Plan of Distribution and Selling Security Holders" and up to \$30,000 to cover expenses.
-The maximum amount that Castle will receive under this arrangement is \$1,405,000.
-FINRA fees will be paid by the company.
-See "Plan of Distribution and Selling Securityholders" for a description of our arrangement with Castle. - (5) We anticipate fixed offering expenses for professional services and printing fees will be approximately \$150,000, which will be paid by our General Partner.
+See "Plan of Distribution and Selling Securityholders." - (4) Investors will not pay upfront selling commissions in connection with the purchase of our units.
+We anticipate fixed offering expenses for professional services and printing fees will be approximately \$150,000, which will be paid by our General Partner.
 We will reimburse our General Partner for those fixed offering expenses, as well as organizational expenses, and variable offering costs, including expenses associated with marketing this offering, as described under "Use of Proceeds" and "Management Compensation".
 Reimbursement payments will be made in monthly installments, but the aggregate monthly amount reimbursed can never exceed 1.0% of the aggregate gross offering proceeds from this offering.
 If the sum of the total unreimbursed amount of such organization and offering costs, plus new costs incurred since the last reimbursement payment, exceeds the reimbursement limit described above for the applicable monthly installment, the excess will be eligible for reimbursement in subsequent months (subject to the 1.0% per month limit), calculated on an accumulated basis, until our General Partner has been reimbursed in full.
 See "Management Compensation" for a description of additional fees and expenses that we will pay our General Partner.